-Natural Light- When selecting or designing a building, care should be taken that the office is not shadowed by other building.
-The large windows should be paned to allow more natural light.
+Natural Light: When selecting or designing a building, care should be taken that the office is not shadowed by any other building.
+There should be large window panes to allow more natural light.
 It may not be possible in all cases.
-Therefore the manger should see that rooms with more light are assigned to the workers who have to do figure work like accounts clerks or those who have to do drawing work as in the office of an architect.
+Therefore the Manager should see that rooms with more light are assigned to the workers who have to do figure work like Accountants, Clerks or those who have to do drawing work as in the office of an Architect.
 If the office occupies the whole of the building the top floor may be given to this staff.
 If even this is not possible, the tables of the workers may be placed near the window.

-Artificial Light: - Artificial lighting system is of four kinds:
+Artificial Light: Artificial lighting system is of four kinds:

-- a.
-Individual Desk Lighting:- Each clerk is provided with a lamp in addition to the common light for the room.
-It is an expensive system and causes consumption of more electricity. - b.
-Direct light:- In such a case lights with shades are suspended from the ceiling and thus the lights falls directly on the tables of the workers, such a system of lighting causes shadow. - c.
-Indirect light:- Under this system the light fixtures are fitted facing the ceiling which in turn reflect it downward.
+- a) Individual Desk Lighting: Each clerk is provided with a lamp in addition to the common light for the room.
+It is an expensive system and causes consumption of more electricity. - b) Direct Light: In such a case light with shades is suspended from the ceiling and thus the light falls directly on the table of the worker, such a system of lighting causes shadow. - c) Indirect Light: Under this system the light fixtures are fitted facing the ceilings which in turn reflect it downward.
 Such a method reduces the glare and gives uniform distribution of light shadows.
-But it does not give intensity of light on the working surface. - d.
-Fluorescent Lights:- Fluorescent tubes give a diffused light.
+But it does not give intensity of light on the working surface. - d) Fluorescent Lights:- Fluorescent tubes give a diffused light.
 This system of lighting has become very popular in the office.
 It is a cheap system of lighting.
 While fixing the tubes, care should be taken to avoid glare from the unshaded tubes which may cause distraction to clerks.
 The consumption of electricity is also less.
 Of course the installation costs are higher.
-LED lights are more in use these days as it helps in reduction of cost.
+LED lights are more in use these days as it helps in reduction of cost of electricity bills.

-2.3.3 Cleanliness:-
+2.3.3 Cleanliness:

 A modern well cleaned office will create a lasting impression on its workers and clients.
-A light bright and clean office contributes to staff morale.
+A light, bright and clean office contributes to staff morale.
 If the office is neat and clean it will not only contribute to the general health and well being of the clerks but also to the neatness and accuracy of the work put in by them and the workers will take a pride of their office.